just1689/freelance-contract/README.md

 __________________________________________________
-Signed by Trent Oswald and on behalf of Rebel Robot Development LLC
+Signed by Trent Oswald and on behalf of Rebel Robot Development LLC d/b/a theRebelRobot

 __________________________________________________